-Table 86: Backup Restrictions
+Table 87: Backup Restrictions

 Restriction Description Cluster Security Password We recommend that you run a backup whenever you change the cluster security password.
 Backup encryption uses the cluster security password to encrypt data on the backup file.
 If you edit the cluster security password after a backup file is created, you will not be able to use that backup file to restore data unless you remember the old password.
-Certificate Management The Disaster Recovery System (DRS) uses an SSL-based communication between the Master Agent and the Local Agent for authentication and encryption of data between the Cisco Unified Communications Manager cluster nodes.
-DRS makes use of the IPsec certificates for its Public/Private Key encryption.
-Be aware that if you delete the IPSEC truststore(hostname.pem) file from the Certificate Management pages, then DRS will not work as expected.
-If you delete the IPSEC-trust file manually, you must ensure that you upload the IPSEC certificate to the IPSEC-trust.
-For more details, see the "Certificate management" section in the Security Guide for Cisco Unified Communications Manager at http://www.cisco.com/c/en/us/support/unified-communications/unified-communications-manager-callmanager/products-maintenance-guides-list.html.
+Certificate Management The Disaster Recovery System (DRS) uses an SSL-based communication between the Master Agent and the Local Agent for authentication and encryption of data between the Unified Communications Manager cluster nodes.
+DRS makes use of the tomcat RSA certificates for its Public/Private Key encryption for Releases 14, 14SU1, 14SU3 and higher versions.
+Be aware that if you delete the Tomcat truststore(hostname.pem) file from the Certificate Management pages, then DRS will not work as expected.
+If you delete the Tomcat-trust file manually, you must ensure that you upload the tomcat RSA certificate to the Tomcat-trust.
+Note For Release 14SU2, DRS makes use of the Tomcat-ECDSA certificates for its Public/Private Key encryption.
+Be aware that if you delete the Tomcat truststore(hostname.pem) file from the Certificate Management pages, then DRS will not work as expected.
+If you delete the Tomcat-trust file manually, you must ensure that you upload the Tomcat-ECDSA certificate to the Tomcat-trust.
+For more details, see the "Certificate management" section in the Security Guide for Cisco Unified Communications Manager.